 As the search of the game tree proceeds, the value of the best terminal node found so far changes.
 It has been known since 1958 that pruning was possible in a minimax search [29], but according to Knuth and Moore the ideas go back further, to John McCarthy and his group at MIT.
 The first thorough treatment of the topic appears to be Brudno's 1963 paper [30].
-The \$alpha\$-\$beta\$ algorithm employs lower (alpha) and upper (beta) bounds on the expected value of the tree.
+The alpha-beta algorithm employs lower (alpha) and upper (beta) bounds on the expected value of the tree.
 These bounds may be used to prove that certain moves cannot affect the outcome of the search, and hence that they can be pruned or cut off.
 As part of the early descriptions about how subtrees were pruned, a distinction between deep and shallow cut-offs was made.
-Some early versions of the \$alpha\$-\$beta\$ algorithm used only a single bound (alpha), and repeatedly reset the beta bound to infinity, so that deep cut-offs were not achieved.
+Some versions of the alpha-beta algorithm used only a single bound (alpha), and repeatedly reset the beta bound to infinity, so that deep cut-offs were not achieved.
 Knuth and Moore's recursive F2 algorithm [31] corrected that flaw.
-In Figure 1, Pascal-like pseudo code is used to present the \$alpha\$-\$beta\$ algorithm, AB, in Knuth and Moore's negamax framework.
-A statement has been introduced as the convention for exiting the function and returning the best subtree value or score.
-Omitted are details of the game-specific functions and (to update the game board), (to find moves) and (to assess terminal nodes).
-In the pseudo code of Figure 1, the operation represents Fishburn's "fail-soft"

-condition [32], and ensures that the best available value is returned (rather than an alpha/beta bound).
-This idea is usefully employed in some of the newer refinements to the \$alpha\$-\$beta\$ algorithm.
+In Figure 1, Pascal-like pseudo code is used to present the alpha-beta algorithm, AB, in Knuth and Moore's negamax framework.
+A Return statement has been introduced as the convention for exiting the function and returning the best subtree value or score.
+Omitted are details of the gamespecific functions Make and Undo (to update the game board), Generate (to find moves) and Evaluate (to assess terminal nodes).
+In the pseudo code of Figure 1, the max(alpha,merit) operation represents Fishburn's "fail-soft" condition [32], and ensures that the best available value is returned (rather than an alpha/beta bound).
+This idea is usefully employed in some of the newer refinements to the alpha-beta algorithm.